Craig Davis (American football): San Diego Chargers

-Davis was drafted by the San Diego Chargers 30th overall at the end of the 1st round of the 2007 NFL Draft.
+Davis was selected by the San Diego Chargers 30th overall at the end of the first round of the 2007 NFL draft.

 On July 23, 2007, Davis agreed with the Chargers on a 5-year $11 million contract just before training camp.

 If Davis played out the contract, it was worth $7.83 million with about $3.2 million in incentives.

 He finished his rookie season playing in 14 games, with one start, making 20 receptions for 188 yards and one touchdown.

 During his second season Davis only played in four games due to an injury.
 He finished the season with four receptions for 59 yards.

 Davis was released by the Chargers on July 28, 2011.

 Buffalo Bills

 Davis signed with the Buffalo Bills on August 4, 2011.
 The Bills cut Davis on September 3, 2011.